Alstom makes case for GE deal as profit and orders drop

-Alstom, which makes power generation and transmission systems as well as trains and trams, said last week it was reviewing a binding $16.9 billion offer from General Electric (GE) for its energy arm.
+Alstom, which makes power generation and transmission systems as well as trains and trams, said last week it was reviewing a binding $16.9 billion (9.95 billion pounds) offer from General Electric (GE) for its energy arm.

-It also left the door open to a potential deal with Germany's Siemens (SIEGn.DE), an alternative European option promoted by the French government.
+It also left the door open to a potential deal with Germany's Siemens, an alternative European option promoted by the French government.

 The government has repeatedly tried to weigh into the talks with GE, in an effort to protect jobs and plants in what would be France's biggest ever takeover by a U.S. company.